minatonda/light-validate-angular-ui/README.md

   constructor() { }

-  public lightRuleMapping = UserLightMapping; // <- Mapping Class Property
+  // You can also register an array of mapping classes in the forRoot function, and pass the class name as a string in the directive's 'UiLightValidate' attribute value, instead of using binding directly on the component. public lightRuleMapping = UserLightMapping; // <- Mapping Class Property

-  public appModel: Partial<UserLightMapping> = {}; // <- Your Data Model.
-  //Here, I set my data model type to Partial <MyMappingClass> for typing purposes only, the typing code is optional, but the object to be validated must follow the interface of the target mapping class.
+  // Here, I set my data model type to Partial <MyMappingClass> for typing purposes only, the typing code is optional, but the object to be validated must follow the interface of the target mapping class. public appModel: Partial<UserLightMapping> = {}; // <- Your Data Model.

 }